 Yes, Princess is really my name.
-I absolutely adore my husband of 10 years.
+I absolutely adore my husband.
 I'm a mother to the cutest little ones and the sweetest 3 legged doggie, named Lincoln.
 Lover of sweets, traveling and elephants.
-At the moment, I'm based in St Louis, but I'll go where ever you want me to go.
+At the moment, I'm a nomad and I'll definitely go where you want me to go.

 I'm obsessed with all mediums of art, but for me, photography is the only way I truly know how to capture the simplicity of life.
 I founded my wedding and portrait business in 2010, and have since developed my style into something that truly documents life and love in a simple, beautiful, and unique way.
 I am a natural light photographer who focuses more on weddings & high school seniors but enjoy photographing families and also birth stories.
 I want my pictures to be treasured memories for the wonderful people and families I'm honored to photograph.

 I love to travel.
-I am based in St Louis, USA & Philippines.
+I am based in Washington D.C.; Houston, Texas; & Philippines.
 It's always a thrill to do wedding & portrait sessions around the world.
 I'd love to capture your life's precious moments, contact me and let's chat about your destination wedding or a location of your choice.

 Have you ever compared the things you lack with another's abundance?
 We all do it at some point in our lives, and I'm guilty of it too.
 The Summer of 2000 forever changed me.
 I was at a friend's house and I was drawn to the beautiful family photos artistically hung on her wall.
 I realize then what I lacked in my own home.
 I didn't have any newborn portraits of myself, no embarrassing images for my mom to show my friends (thank goodness), or a single snapshot where my father, mother, and siblings were all together.
 That summer gave me the determination to write my own personal history through photography and consistent journal entries.